Just1truc/Repository-Initializer/README.md

 # Repository-Initializer

-Repository-Initializer is a Program that create an alias which can be used to instantly create a structure for code projects in C.
+Repository-Initializer is a Program that create an alias which can be used to instantly create a structure for code projects in C depending of a given configuration.

 ## Needs